STAFF

 Cambridge.
 I remained at Churchill College while undertaking

-doctoral research, and was supervised by Professor Andrew Pitts at
+doctoral research, and was supervised by Professor Andrew Pitts FRS FACM at

 the University of Cambridge